 • What does it mean for the business + user base?

-But no matter the methods you utilize to get better at product sense, it all fundamentally comes down to reps (repetitions) - every PM at every level needs regular opportunities to exercise product sense to refine the skill.
-And the best way to ensure everyone in the product org is getting reps (both quality and quantity) is to ritual-ize it.
-Some rituals to considering establishing:
+But no matter the methods you utilize to improve product sense, it all fundamentally comes down to reps (repetitions).
+Every PM at every level needs regular opportunities to exercise product sense and refine their skills.
+The best way to ensure everyone in the product org gets reps (both quality and quantity) is to ritualize it.
+Some rituals to consider establishing:

 • Learning review: a regular check-in where product decisions are re-visited to gauge impact and course correct (again, product sense can only be judged in hindsight)

-• Expose PMs directly to customers: whenever an intermediary (sales/support/research) is used to help translate user needs for PMs, something is lost in translation…so while proxies for customer pain are valuable in terms of speed and coverage, it’s critical that PMs find ways to directly interact with users in the wild and form a direct point of view on the pain they are dealing with
+• Expose PMs directly to customers: whenever an intermediary (sales/support/research) is used to help translate user needs for PMs, something is lost in translation…so while proxies for customer pain are valuable in terms of speed and coverage, PMS must find ways to directly interact with users in the wild and form a direct point of view on the pain they are dealing with

-We’d love to hear from our readers on the tactics they’re using to build up and improve their product sense!
+We’d love to hear from our readers about their tactics to build up and improve their product sense!

 Further reading and references: